 County officials are reviewing a proposal for a 750- to 800-key property that has a projected 2019 completion date and would coincide with a major expansion of the convention center itself.
 The plan also calls for a transportation hub that will link the hotel by light rail to Fort Lauderdale-Hollywood International Airport, which is itself undergoing a $2.3 billion expansion.

 With several major residential and hotel projects underway on Fort Lauderdale beach, development is shifting inland.
 Nearly 60 percent of anticipated 2016 multifamily deliveries in Broward County are in the southerly submarket of Hollywood and the western submarkets of Plantation/Davie/Weston, according to Marcus & Millichap.

 One such example is Metropica, a $1 billion master-planned community that broke ground in late 2015 in the northern Fort Lauderdale submarket of Sunrise.
 The development from The Trillist Cos. and KGH International Development LLC will bring 1,250 residential units, retail space, a hotel, an upscale movie theater and 650,000 square feet of office space.
 Swindell said completion is expected in 2017.

 “Multifamily with mixed-use seems to be some of the bigger projects going on right now in Broward County.
 Smaller communities are really creating destination downtowns of their own,” Swindell said.
 “Not that it replaces your bigger urban markets, but it gives people things to do in a walkable environment in more remote parts of the county.”

 Next: What’s happening in Fort Lauderdale’s office scene?
-To find out, stay tuned for the conclusion of this two-part series.
+To find out, read the conclusion of this two-part series.